 You can get a complete picture of analytics for both mobile and web by Countly.
 You can host a real-time, open-source mobile analytics application on your own servers.
 It is available for iOS, Android and web.
 The important features include open-source application, extensibility, on-premise or private cloud, retention and funnel analysis.

 - Highly Customizable

 - Limited tracking of cohorts and events

 Apple iOS analytics

 For Apple App analytics, you must have an Apple Developer Program membership.
 It has limited features and acts as a decent analytical tool but you can pair it with a more advanced tool.
 It is completely free however, the membership is paid.
-It is available for only iOS and tvOS.
+Currently, it is available for only iOS and tvOS.
 Common features are usage, sales, and App Store data.

 - No SDK required

 - Attribution analysis

 - iOS only and you can be sure it would never be available for android.